sudokulist/Leaf_Project/README.md

 # Leaf_Project

 ### The project is to train a model that combines convolutional autoencoder and image recognition and display the resulting GUI.
+#### It is OK if the GUI display looks like SystemGUI_Picture.png.
+Please import libraries as needed.

 ### Program Flow(To be performed in the following sequence)
 1. Convolutional_AutoEncoder.py<br>